 The timing of the Ph.D. or D.M.A. proposal is important.
 These questions make it clear that the student must already have done substantial research and have drawn some conclusions about the significance of the investigation.
 On the other hand, waiting too long to file a proposal could result in wasted effort if changes are required by any of the committees that review it.

 The dissertation defense, or Final Examination, is oral and under the supervision of the Advisory Committee.
-Notification of the time and place of the defense must be submitted by the student to the online UConn Events Calendar, www. events.uconn.edu (Lectures, Meetings and Conferences section) at least two weeks prior to the defense.
-In addition, the student must deliver to the Graduate School a provisional copy of the dissertation, with tentative approval form signed by all members of the Advisory Committee, at least one week prior to the defense.
+Notification of the time and place of the defense must be submitted by the student to the online UConn Events Calendar, http://events.uconn.edu (Lectures, Meetings and Conferences section) at least two weeks prior to the defense.

 Dates and Deadlines for Degree Conferral